FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-03-05-switchMap-concatMap-mergemap-exhaustmap-explained.md

 With this article I want to describe the differences between the rxjs operators `switchMap`, `mergeMap`, `concatMap` and `exhaustMap`.

-The last article [tap, map & switchMap explained](https://offering.solutions/blog/articles/2019/10/20/tap-map-switchmap-explained/) is, depending on the stats, one if my most successful blogs ever.
+The last article [tap, map & switchMap explained](https://offering.solutions/blog/articles/2019/10/20/tap-map-switchmap-explained/) is, depending on the stats, one of my most successful blogs ever.
 So I thought I could continue writing something about rxjs and the operators mentioned above.

 As mentioned in [tap, map & switchMap explained](https://offering.solutions/blog/articles/2019/10/20/tap-map-switchmap-explained/):